brookshelley/brookshelley.github.com/books.md

 56. **Notes from a Crocodile** — Qiu Miaojin [**](#ghost)

-    This book was such a lovely combination of melanchholy feelings, and slightly obsessive lesbian love.
+    This book was such a lovely combination of melancholy feelings, and slightly obsessive lesbian love.
 I loved all of the Abe references.

 57. **Fried Green Tomatoes at the Whistle Stop Cafe** — Fannie Flagg [*](#les)